-- One 100-level literature course (first-year seminars in English fulfill this requirement) - One 200-level literature course - Four 300-level literature courses (one in each of the following areas; no course may be counted toward more than one requirement.): Genre, Theory, or Transhistorical Pre-17th Century 17th or 18th Century 19th, 20th, or 21st Century • Senior portfolio, including a photocopy of graded analytical paper (of at least 2,000 words) written for a 300-level English course at Hollins for which the student received a grade of "B" or higher.
-ELECTIVE COURSES:
+- One 100-level literature course (first-year seminars in English fulfill this requirement) - One 200-level literature course - Four 300-level literature courses (one in each of the following areas; no course may be counted toward more than one requirement.): Genre, Theory, or Transhistorical Pre-17th Century 17th or 18th Century 19th, 20th, or 21st Century ELECTIVE COURSES:

-NO CONCENTRATION • Eight credits of additional English electives It is strongly recommended that potential or declared majors take one 100-level literature course prior to taking a 300-level course, preferably during the first or sophomore year.
-It is also recommended that majors take ENG 223: Major British Writers I or ENG 281: American Literature to 1860, or both, during their sophomore year.
+NO CONCENTRATION • Eight credits of additional English electives The English department recommends that potential or declared majors take one 100-level literature course prior to taking a 300-level course, preferably during the first or sophomore year.
+We also recommend that majors take ENG 223: Major British Writers I or ENG 281: American Literature to 1860, or both, during their sophomore year.
 If a student attempts honors, the credits for the successful completion of that project will be applied to the credits required for the major.
-Upperclass students who require assistance in writing should request that short essays be assigned them in any class in which they enroll.
+Upper-class students who require assistance in writing should request that short essays be assigned them in any class in which they enroll.
 They may also request to work with a student writing tutor and may consult with the director of the Writing Center.
 TWO CONCENTRATIONS A student can declare two concentrations, but a single course cannot count toward both concentrations.
 Students are reminded that only 60 credits in one department can count toward the 128 credits required for graduation.
 If credits in English exceed 60, then extra credits must be taken outside of the major for graduation (more than 128 credits will be needed).
 CONCENTRATION IN CREATIVE WRITING 20 credits from among: